-Explains eating problems, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+Learn about eating problems, including possible causes, symptoms and how to access treatment and support.
+Includes self-care tips for helping yourself, plus guidance for friends and family.

-An eating disorder is a medical diagnosis based on your eating patterns and medical tests on your weight, blood and body mass index (BMI).
-This page lists common eating disorders and other disordered eating diagnoses.
+An eating disorder is a medical diagnosis based on your eating patterns.
+It involves medical tests on your weight, blood and body mass index (BMI).

 "I started starving myself as a means of control.
 Everything else had been taken out of my control, but no one could force me to eat.
 I'd enjoy and crave the feeling of my stomach being... empty."